 So, how can bacteria in the gut affect the brain?
 It all comes down to what the bacteria actually do – that is, they produce literally hundreds of micronutrients that become the precursors or affect the functions of the hormones, neurotransmission chemicals and even immune cells.
 These micronutrients are often called “postbiotics.”
 They are picked up from the gut and carried by the circulatory system throughout the body and into the brain where they can have profound beneficial effects.

-Researchers in Sweden recently confirmed what renowned scientist Dr. Iichiroh Ohhira of Essential Formulas discovered more than a decade ago.
+recently confirmed what renowned scientist Dr. Iichiroh Ohhira of Essential Formulas discovered more than a decade ago.
 Women who routinely take probiotics for gut health experience less bone loss than women who do not.
 For years, doctors have recommended taking probiotic supplements in combination with antibiotics to replenish the supply of good bacteria in the gut that are often killed by broad spectrum drugs.
 Marketers do a fantastic job gearing probiotic products such as yogurt, kombucha, fermented foods, and probiotic supplements to women who are looking to improve their health, fight off the inflammatory effects of aging and decrease symptoms of anxiety and depression.

 Reports have shown that women over the age of 50 say that their husbands are experiencing more gastrointestinal problems, more anxiety, more depression, more insomnia, and more inflammation than they are.
 However, they are reluctant to address these issues, choosing to blame them on work, stress, money problems, or other external forces.
 Probiotics for men could help or even cure many of the physical and mental health conditions that plague men of this age.

 Fortunately, making the decision to include probiotics in your lifestyle is simple and easy to share with your spouse or loved one.

 - Incorporate high quality once-daily probiotic supplements like Essential Formulas.